Forestry in the United Kingdom: Planting

-For forestry in Scotland, both Forestry and Land Scotland and Scottish Forestry are executive agency of the Scottish Government.
-The key functions of Forestry and Land Scotland (FLS) are to look after the national forest estate, including unforested land within this portfolio, and to produce and supply timber.
-It is expected to enhance biodiversity, increase public access to the outdoors, encourage tourism and support the rural economy.
-Scottish Forestry is responsible for regulation, policy and support to landowners, including regulation of FLS.

-The Forest Stewardship Council, more specifically FSC UK, sets forest management standards for the UK, promotes the system and provides an information service.
-It looks at the environmental, social and economic impacts of the timber industry.

 Transportation

 Currently, the vast majority of Britain's timber uses road haulage.
 As forests are located in rural areas, the heavy timber vehicles have severely damaged many single lane tracks, especially in the Highlands.
 In order to combat this, companies are being forced to provide funding for repairs, as well as using alternative transport systems such as rail and coastal shipping.
 Despite the number of forest railways plummeting after the Beeching Axe, rail's share of timber transport has risen from 3% in 2002 with the opening of new lines in Devon, the Pennines, Scotland and South Wales by Colas Rail.

 Land values

-The price of woodland has risen out of proportion to its productivity, and in 2012 reached peak prices over £10,000 per acre.
+The price of woodland has risen out of proportion to its timber yield, and in 2022 reached £28,000 per hectare (£11,000 per acre).
 Woodland prices are affected by its very favourable tax treatment and its high amenity value.